PiSCSI/piscsi/python/web/README.md

 ### Mocks for local development

 You may edit the files under `mock/bin` to simulate Linux command responses.
-TODO:  rascsi-web uses protobuf commands to send and receive data from rascsi.
+TODO:  piscsi-web uses protobuf commands to send and receive data from piscsi.
 A separate mocking solution will be needed for this interface.

 ## (Optional) Pushing to the Pi via git

 This is a setup for pushing code changes from your local development environment to the Raspberry Pi without a roundtrip to the remote GitHub repository.

-Setup a bare repo on the rascsi
+Setup a bare repo on the piscsi
 ```
-$ ssh pi@rascsi
+$ ssh pi@piscsi
 $ mkdir /home/pi/dev.git && cd /home/pi/dev.git
 $ git --bare init
 Initialized empty Git repository in /home/pi/dev.git